Do you want to start home staging business plan?

 The detailed analysis of our target audience is as follows:

-5.2.1 Real Estate Owners: Our biggest target customer will be the real estate owners of both residential and commercial properties.
+5.2.1 Real Estate Owners: Our biggest target customer will be the real estate business owners of both residential and commercial properties.
 What do you think they want before selling their property?
 Yes, they want to make their property as attractive as possible that makes the buyer knocks with cash without thinking twice.
 Staging the house not only increase the curb appeal but also make the property look wider and spacious.
 It is an excellent opportunity for the property owners to create a living and inviting atmosphere for the potential buyers.
 A sparkling, well dressed and properly staged house not only give the feeling of comfort to the buyers but also distract their attention from the minor issues.

 5.2.2 Sellers’ Agents: The second category comprises of the sellers’ agents who are responsible for facilitating the buying and purchase of a business, and sometimes are given the charge of property for renovation.
 A survey shows that about 58% of the sellers’ agent believe that staging had increased the value of their house by one to twenty percent.
 We will provide special discounts on our services so that they try our services at least for once.
 After the first encounter, we believe that they will obtain and trust our services for the rest of their career.